 Is refinancing a viable alternative to seeking loan forgiveness?

 Refinancing can be an attractive option for pharmacists looking to lower their interest rates and monthly payments.
-However, it’s essential to weigh the benefits of refinancing against those offered by various loan forgiveness programs before deciding to align with your long-term financial objectives.
+However, weighing the benefits of refinancing against those offered by various loan forgiveness programs before deciding to align with your long-term financial objectives is essential.